Self-Scheduling Rules and Guidelines for Fall Core Season

 Training: 10U Referees must be certified as a “Regional Referee” For instructions on how to do this refer to “Becoming a Referee” tab

 Self-Scheduling Rules and Guidelines: Please read the instructions below carefully before taking a slot.
-(They are also listed here on the Region 20 website under the REFEREE tab.)
-Incorrect self-scheduling will result in your being removed from the schedule.
+Incorrect self-scheduling will result in your being “bumped” removed from the schedule.

-In 12U matches, parents may not referee the games that their own child is playing in.
-Sorry 🙁
+In 12U matches, parents MAY referee the games that their own child is playing in ( !! ?? )

 12U Referees and Assistant Referees: use the Referee Schedule Sign-up

-Training: 12U Assistant Referees only need the “Regional Referee” certification (don’t need to be ‘Intermediate Referee’ certified).
-For instructions on how to become a certified Referee or Assistant Referee refer to “Becoming a Referee” tab
+12U Assistant Referees only need the “Regional Referee” certification (don’t need to be ‘Intermediate Referee’ certified).
+For instructions on how to become a certified Referee or Assistant Referee refer to “Becoming a Referee” tab.
+There is a lot of online work to do as well as an in-person class.

 Self-scheduling Rules and Guidelines: Please read the instructions below carefully before taking a slot.
-(They are also listed here on the Region 20 website under the REFEREE tab.)
 Incorrect self-scheduling will result in your being removed from the schedule.

-In 14U matches, parents do not referee the games in which their children play.
+In 14U matches, parents may NOT referee the games in which their children play.
+The rules for self-assigning have not changed for this division.

 14U Referees and Assistant Referees: use the Referee Schedule Sign-up

-14U Referees must be certified as an “Advanced Referee” (or higher) to be the ‘Center Referee’ (or have taken and passed the Advanced Referee Course).
+14U Referees must be certified as an “Advanced Candidate” (or higher) to be the ‘Center Referee’ (“candidates” have taken and passed the Advanced Referee Course).
 Regional Referees may be the ‘Assistant Referees’ if comfortable at this level of play.

 How to Self-Schedule in Region 20